AXIS5hacker/DNX-Note-Width-Changer/README.md

 -s start_time(bar)	   specify the start time of the time range you want to change, in the unit of bar (v0.6.x and newer)

 -e end_time(bar)	   specify the end time of the time range you want to change, in the unit of bar (v0.6.x and newer)

+-m change the middle side.

+-l change the left side.

+-r change the right side.

+*If none of the triggers in "-m, -l, -r" is specified, all sides will be changed.

 -?                      help